-As of now, I am slated to have an endoscopic procedure to repair the Zener’s diverticulum.
 In March, my diverticulum was 2.1 cm in size and the cut-off for endoscopic is 2 cm.
-That’s life for ya ;) That said, the surgeon still plans on attempting to proceed endoscopically and explore the situation further.
-While he is in there, he has consent to back out and proceed with the open throat option if he believes it the best fit.
+(Gotta laugh).
+The surgeon still plans on proceeding endoscopically with the knowledge that he needs to explore the situation further.
+He has consent to back out and proceed with the open throat option if he believes it the best fit.
 We really won’t know until game day, so I guess I’ll find out when I wake up.
 Who doesn't love a good surprise?